axelpengineering/SD-Card-Audio-Player-PCB/README.md

 # ⚡ SD Card Audio Player PCB

-Custom-designed ESP32-based audio playback system capable of playing stored audio tracks from an SD card through user-controlled button inputs.
+Custom-designed ESP32-based audio playback system capable of playing audio tracks stored on an SD card through physical user button inputs.

 ---

 ## 📐 Overview

-This project involved the complete development of an embedded audio playback system, including circuit design, microcontroller programming, PCB development, assembly, and hardware testing.
+This project involved the complete development of an embedded audio playback system, progressing from breadboard prototyping to a custom-designed and physically assembled PCB.

 An ESP32 was programmed in C++ using the Arduino IDE to process physical button inputs and control SD-card-based audio playback.
-The supporting electrical circuit was initially developed and tested before being transferred into a custom PCB designed in KiCad.
+The electrical circuit was first designed and tested on a breadboard before being transferred into a custom PCB using KiCad.

 The final PCB was manufactured, manually soldered, assembled, and tested as a complete embedded system.

 ### Key Objectives

 - Design a functional SD-card-based audio playback circuit
+- Breadboard prototype and validate the circuit
 - Program an ESP32 to control system behaviour
 - Process user inputs through physical push buttons
-- Implement audio playback control using Arduino/C++
+- Implement audio playback using C++ and the Arduino IDE
-- Develop the circuit schematic in KiCad
+- Develop a complete electrical schematic in KiCad
 - Design and route a custom PCB
 - Assemble and solder the manufactured PCB
-- Test and debug the completed embedded system
+- Test and debug the completed hardware and software

 ---